Visa & Immigration Consulting

 Temporary Resident Visa

-A Temporary Resident Visa (TRV), also referred to as a visitor visa, is an official document issued by a Canadian visa office that is placed in your passport to show that you have met the requirements for admission to Canada as a temporary resident (either as a visitor, a student, or a worker).
+A Temporary Resident Visa (TRV), also referred to as a visitor visa, is an official document issued by a Canadian visa office.
+This TRV is placed in your passport to show that you have met the requirements for admission to Canada as a temporary resident (either as a visitor, a student, or a worker).

 You need a work permit to work in Canada legally.
 Most of work permits are issued under the Temporary Foreign Worker Program (TFWP) and it is intended to help Canadian employer Recruit foreign workers in response to labour market shortages.
 Foreign workers must have an approved job offer and a work permit before arriving in Canada under the TFWP.
 Canadian employers intending to hire a foreign worker must obtain prior approval by applying for a Labour Market Impact Assessment (LMIA).
 In some cases, foreign workers may qualify to work in Canada without a LMIA under various programs, such as the International Mobility Program.